Integration settings

 Note

-BCC emails are only sent if we have the counterparty VASP’s email on file.
+Emails are only sent when we have a counterparty VASP's email address on file.

 You can configure settings separately for: